EmirBaran-Ozdemir/Python-OpenCV/README.md

 ### General Description
 [This project] is made for fun and learning OpenCV for Python.
 I take [Murtaza's Youtube page] as reference and it has great tutorials for OpenCV and robotics.
-[This project] includes fun games and projects that you can try and improve.
+[This project] includes fun games and projects that you can try and improve yourself.
 To check if OpenCv modules are installed correctly you can run **openCvSetup.py**.
 Detailed description can be found in project files.
 #### Contents